 - AB 25 (2019): Civil Code §§ 1798.130, 1798.145 (amended)

 - The California Consumer Privacy Act of 2018 (“CCPA”) goes into effect on January 1, 2020.
 As relevant to employers, the CCPA as originally drafted did not specify whether the new requirements regarding “consumer data” also applied to the data companies collect on their employees.
 AB 25, passed in 2019, amends the CCPA to limit how the new requirements apply to employee data collected and used solely within the context of an individual’s role as an employee, for the period of January 1, 2020 through December 31, 2020.
-For additional information on the employee exemptions to the CCPA check out our Trust Anchor Blog post on CCPA Amendments, including AB 25, here.
+For additional information on the employee exemptions to the CCPA check out our Insight on CCPA Amendments, including AB 25, here.
 Also, for detailed information on the CCPA generally, and to navigate how the CCPA may affect your company, check out our CCPA Readiness Assessment Tool.

 2020 Laws Enacted Related to Leave